-The finding of the System Office of Equal Opportunity is final and not appealable by either party.
+The finding of the System Office of Equal Opportunity for non-Title IX Sexual Misconduct is final and not appealable by either party.
 If either party disagrees with the imposed disciplinary action or lack thereof because the disciplinary action imposed substantially varies from the range of disciplinary actions normally imposed for similar infractions, they may appeal within five (5) business days to the University Title IX Coordinator.
-However, if the disciplinary action recommended is tenure revocation, proceedings will be pursuant to the University's Tenure Policy.
+However, if the disciplinary action recommended is tenure revocation, proceedings will be pursuant to the university's Tenure Policy.